 Here is how the DNC’s virtual roll call to nominate Harris works

+Here is how the DNC’s virtual roll call to nominate Kamala Harris works

 The vice president is expected to run unopposed, and so the process can be held as soon as August 1